outflux3/TextformatterSoundmanager/README.md

 ###GetID3 Support

 When enabled, ID3 tags from every audio file that pass through the Textformatter are read and cached as arrays using WireCache.
 Therefore the first load of a page with new audio files may be slow while the tags are read and stored.
-The tags are indexed by the filename of the audio, so as long as you don't uplaod multiple files with the same filename, or change the tags, the system will store the metadata permanently.
+The tags are indexed by the filename of the audio, so as long as you don't upload multiple files with the same filename, or change the tags, the system will store the metadata permanently.
 To remove any metadata, you would need to use Soma's Cache Admin module, or clear it from the database.

 ###Schema Support